What: off-trail backpacking in the Waterpocket Fold area

 We spent the whole day following Hall’s Creek south, including the stunning and popular Hall’s Creek Narrows.
 Other than in the Narrows, much of this section was on unmarked use trails on the banks rather than in the creekbed itself.
 There were a few places that required short thrashes through tamarisk, and the Narrows required occasional wading in knee to thigh deep water; this section is also described by the NPS.

-We continued down Hall’s Creek until just short of the original Lake Powell high water mark where we picked up the unmarked old Baker cowboy route, which connects Hall’s Creek with Stevens Canyon.
+We continued down Hall’s Creek until just short of the original Lake Powell high water mark where we acquired the unmarked old Baker cowboy route that connects Hall’s Creek with Stevens Canyon.
 We saw a few old cairns as we climbed west on top of the beautiful Navajo Formation up to the crest of the Waterpocket Fold.
-The ascent was easy walking but required good route-finding skills.
-The views from the crest were spectacular.
+The ascent was easy walking but required careful route-finding.
+The views from the crest are spectacular.

-Leaving the crest, we continued on the Baker Route and descended into Stevens Canyon.
+Leaving the crest, we continued on the Baker Route as it descended into Stevens Canyon.
 There is a short 4th class descent where we lowered packs.

 The Baker Route is well described by Jamal Green’s article The Baker Route and Stevens Canyon.
-The western portion of the Baker Route, from the top of the Waterpocket Fold down into Stevens Canyon, is also well described in Steve Allen’s Canyoneering 2 Escalante South Route and again in Canyoneering 3, Hike #21.
+The western portion of the Baker Route, from the top of the Waterpocket Fold down into Stevens Canyon, is also well described in Steve Allen’s Canyoneering 2 Escalante South Route and again in his Canyoneering 3, Hike #21.
+Amy and James had previously hiked the Escalante South Route, so the place was a bit familiar and brought back old memories of an very enjoyable trip.

-We headed north up Stevens Canyon and acquired Steve Allen’s Canyoneering 3 Hike #22, which led us out of Stevens, over a pass, and down into upper Fold Canyon.
+We headed north up Stevens Canyon and joined Steve Allen’s Canyoneering 3 Hike #22, which led us out of Stevens, over a pass, and down into upper Fold Canyon.
 There we spent several hours of glorious slickrock walking on the top of the fabulous Wingate Formation.
 There is a 70 foot section of 4th class slickrock to ascend exiting Stevens.
-Some people have reported being intimidated by the notorious “sand slide” that is located just before dropping into the bottom of Fold.
+Some people have reported being intimidated by the notorious and exposed “sand slide” that is found just before dropping into the bottom of Fold.

 Allen’s Hike #22 continues on top of the Wingate on the southern rim of Fold Canyon, but we left that route and instead dropped into the inner canyon of Fold using a short class 4 gully we had noted on a 1992 trip; the descent required using a rope to protect the less skilled hikers and to lower the packs.
 Steve Allen mentions a place to enter Fold upstream of the sand slide.
-We did not follow his routing because we were unsure if we would be able to continue to walk down the bottom of Fold to our intended exit route; however we later scouted upstream and learned that we could have used this likely easier descent route.
+We did not follow his routing because we were unsure if we would be able to continue from there down the bottom of Fold to our intended exit route; however, after reaching the canyon floor, we scouted upstream and learned that we could have used this likely easier descent route.
 Since rain was threatening, we found a nice safe high ground campsite about a quarter of a mile down canyon from our entrance point.

-We used our own exit route north out of Fold Canyon climbing a set of class 4 Moqui steps we had found on our 1992 trip.
+We used our own exit route north out of Fold Canyon, climbing a set of class 4 Moqui steps we had found on our 1992 trip.
 This exit from Fold was a critical link, without which our entire loop would not have been possible.
+We are not aware of any other routes up to the west rim of Fold Canyon in the vicinity.
+Note: a reader has called our attention to a Steve Allen decribed exit further up Fold we were not aware of.
+Please see the Comments section for further details.

 We then reconnected with Allen’s Escalante South Route in the minor unnamed canyon north of Fold.
 We followed Allen’s clever routing until it was time to stop for the day; we camped near some beautiful Navajo domes.

-We descended the undmaed canyon down to Middle Moody Canyon.
-We were lucky that recent rains had replenished numerous small potholes, as upper Middle Moody and the rest of the trip have no reliable water sources.
+We descended the un-named canyon down to Middle Moody Canyon.
+We were lucky that recent rains had replenished numerous small potholes, as upper Middle Moody and the remaining section of the route have no reliable water sources.

 We walked upstream in Middle Moody and connected with and followed a version of the Hayduke Trail to the ridgeline south of Deer Point Mesa.
 Our ascent route was probably not optimal, but it worked.